Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 You can create one from scratch but, given the sheer number of configurations, it is easier to import and tweak it.
-Before anything, you need to ensure that the trackers and AgileDashboard services are installed and activated for your project.
+Before anything, you need to ensure that the trackers and Agile Dashboard services are installed and activated for your project.

-There is currently only one way to import an AgileDashboard and that is via the command line.
+There is currently only one way to import an Agile Dashboard and that is via the command line.
 To do this, you must have access and permissions on the directory in which Tuleap is installed.
-You can download an xml AgileDashboard template (agiledashboard_template.xml) from the Tuleap website.
+You can download an xml Agile Dashboard template (agiledashboard_template.xml) from the Tuleap website.

-Let's assume you have an empty project with group_id = 123 in which you wish to create an AgileDashboard.
+Let's assume you have an empty project with group_id = 123 in which you wish to create an Agile Dashboard.

 First, shell into the box and navigate to the Tuleap directory- this is normally
 ::

     $> cd /usr/share/codendi/

-Then feed your template to the AgileDashboard importer like so:
+Then feed your template to the Agile Dashboard importer like so:
 ::

     $> src/utils/php-launcher.sh src/utils/import_project_xml.php 123 admin /path/to/agiledashboard_template.xml